South Carolina Spousal Support Lawyer

 Alimony Attorneys Serving Fort Mill & York

 If you are going through a divorce, alimony can be a major part of your life.
 In litigation, one spouse might be ordered by the judge to pay money to the other spouse to assist that spouse in meeting his or her economic needs.
 Usually, the more affluent spouse pays the less affluent spouse.
 Having an experienced South Carolina divorce lawyer can help you find a reasonable spousal support judgment.
-Our team at Krusch & Sellers, P.A. has over six decades of collaborative experience and can can provide you strong representation.
+Our team at Krusch Law, PLLC has over four decades of collaborative experience and can can provide you strong representation.

 Do you need representation to help you pursue a fair alimony decision?
 Call our firm at (704) 343-8811.

 When deciding on alimony payments, the Court considers many aspects:

 - The length of the marriage

 - The standard of living during the marriage

 - Existing court obligations

 In South Carolina, there is more than one form of alimony.
 There is temporary alimony while a case is pending (between filing the lawsuit and a final trial), which is often called spousal support.
 There is also lump sum alimony, rehabilitative alimony, reimbursement alimony and periodic/permanent alimony.
 The existence of certain circumstances in the case, like adultery committed by the less affluent spouse, will actually bar an alimony award.

 Periodic alimony terminates when either spouse dies, or the receiving spouse remarries or cohabits with a romantic partner.
 Periodic alimony can be modified or terminated based on a change in circumstances.
 Often, people have heard that they can receive alimony until they die; however, that is not always the case.